dcloudio/hbuilderx-extension-docs/en/Tutorial/UserGuide/externalCommands.md

 - Transfer files to the server
 - Execute certain services of the server (such as start, stop, restart nginx)
 - Download files
-- Install apk to the phone
+- Install apk
-- Upload apps to the distribution platform (such as https://www.pgyer.com/)
+- Upload apps to the distribution website (such as https://www.pgyer.com/)
 - Batch compression
 - Other automated operations
 - Upload files to Qiniu Cloud, Alibaba Cloud, etc.

 ## Where is external commands

-From the figure below, you can find several examples through the menu [Tools] --> [External Commands
+From the figure below, you can find several examples through the menu [Tools] --> [External Commands]

 <img src="/static/snapshots/tutorial/menu_tool/externalCommands_en.png" class="hd-img" />